ipspace/netlab/docs/caveats.md

 ## FRR

 * Many FRR configuration templates are not idempotent -- you cannot run **netlab initial** multiple times.
 Non-idempotent templates include VLAN and VRF configurations.

-(caveats-linux)=
-## Generic Linux

-*Generic Linux device* is a Linux VM running Ubuntu 20.04 or an Alpine/Python container.
-To use any other Linux distribution, add **image** attribute with the name of Vagrant box or Docker container to the node data[^GL]; the only requirements are working Python environment (to support Ansible playbooks used in **netlab initial** command) and the presence of **ip** command used in initial device configuration.

-[^GL]: You can also set the **defaults.devices.linux._provider_.image** attribute to change the Vagrant box for all Linux hosts in your lab.

-### Host Routing

-Generic Linux device is an IP host that does not support IP forwarding or IP routing protocols.
-It uses static routes set up as follows:

-* IPv4 default route points to Vagrant management interface (set by Vagrant/DHCP).
-* IPv6 default route points to whichever adjacent device is sending IPv6 Route Advertisement messages (default Linux behavior).
-* IPv4 static routes for all IPv4 address pools defined in lab topology point to the first neighbor on the first non-management interface.

-**Corollary:** Linux devices SHOULD have a single P2P link to an adjacent network device.
-If you encounter problems using any other lab topology, please submit a Pull Request fixing it instead of complaining ;)

-### LLDP

-* LLDP on Generic Linux is started in Ubuntu VMs but not in Alpine containers.

 (caveats-routeros6)=
 ## Mikrotik RouterOS 6